iwahbe/dotfiles/README.md

 [softlinked](https://en.wikipedia.org/wiki/Symbolic_link) by `bin/config` from `./home` to
 `$HOME`.

+Secrets and personalization are handled by `git`, preventing the need to copy out of the source tree and ensuring all users can have a clean `dotfiles` folder.

 ## Getting Started

-The only tool that must be installed to work is `bash`.
-To get started, run `./bin/config up`.
+The only tools that must be installed to work is `git`, `find`, `sed` and a POSIX shell (`sh`).
+To get started, run `./bin/config init && ./bin/config up`.